Get exclusive member benefits & effect social change. Join Today

 As you lie down, the technician will move a large camera connected to a steel arm over your lower back.
 This will capture the X-ray images of your spine, using film held in the table.

 While the images are being taken, you will have to hold your breath and remain still.
 This provides your doctor with the clearest possible images.

 When your radiologist is satisfied with the images, you can change back into your regular clothes and go about your day as normal.

 Results from your X-ray may be available on the same day.
 Your radiologist and doctor will review the images.
-Then, your doctor will determine how to proceed, depending on what the X-rays show.
-He or she may order additional imaging scans, blood tests, or other diagnostic measures to help you get an accurate diagnosis and begin treatment.
+Your doctor will determine how to proceed, depending on what the X-rays show.
+Your doctor may order additional imaging scans, blood tests, or other diagnostic measures to help you get an accurate diagnosis and begin treatment.